 Is Soy Sauce Low FODMAP?
 A Surprisingly Clear Yes

-Most soy-related ingredients on the low-FODMAP diet come with an asterisk.
+Most soy-related ingredients come with an asterisk on the low-FODMAP diet.
 Whole soybeans are high FODMAP.
 Soy milk made from whole beans is high FODMAP, while soy milk made from soy protein is low FODMAP.
 Firm tofu is generally low FODMAP at typical serves, but silken tofu has a much smaller low-FODMAP serving size because pressing doesn't remove as many of the oligosaccharides.
-It's confusing.
+Soy sauce is one of the rare clean yeses in that list.

 The short answer